Aryansaini16/Aryan.eth.assessmet/README.md

 # Solidity  Project

-The project involves
+The project involves two tokens
-* Mint the Tokens
+* Mint Token
-* Burn the Tokens
+* Burn Token

 ## Description

-This project is a Ethereum baesd smart contract coded in soldity for any Token of your choice (In this case we have taken "SLOY"SLY) .
+This project is a Ethereum baesd smart contract coded in soldity for any Token of your choice (In this case we have taken "META"MTA) .
 It includes basic functionalities for minting and burning tokens, allowing the total supply and individual balances to be managed.

 ## Getting Started

 ### Installing

 * Open [Remix IDE](https://remix.ethereum.org/)
-* Create a new file named `solidity_project1.sol` and paste the code given in this repository (solidity_project1).
+* Create a new file named `HelloWorld1.sol' or we can also take it asn solidity_project1.sol and paste the code given in this repository .
 * Copy and paste the code from the file to the online editor(remix) or any compiler of your choice.

 ### Executing program (Remix editor)